 - Sanitizing: Another way to prevent cross-site scripting attacks is to sanitize user input – it’s a strong defense, but should not be used alone.
 It’s possible that you’ll find the need to use all three methods of prevention in battling XSS attacks.
 Sanitizing user input is helpful on sites that allow HTML markup to ensure that the data received do no harm to users as well as the database.

-Some of the most common types of malware are:
+Some of the most common types of cyber security threats or most common cyber security threats using malware are:

 - Macro viruses — These viruses infect applications say Microsoft Word or Excel, attaching to an application’s initialization sequence.
 When the application is launched, the virus executes instructions before transferring control to the application.
 The virus replicates and attaches to other code in the computer system.
 Melissa Virus 1999s is the best example to quote.